MoriShotaro/PowerSystemModel-doc/docs/formula/equation.md

 {fbmn}_{l, t} \cdot {VFS}_{l} \leq {VFB}_{l, t} \leq {fbmx}_{l, t} \cdot {VFS}_{l}
 $$

 To formulate the energy flow in a lossy transport model [^1], two separate variables are introduced for the forward and backward directions of energy flow.
-Each of these flows is subject to distinct parameters specifying the minimum and maximum energy flow per unit.

 For links that allows only unidirectional energy flow (e.g., electrolyser), the backward energy flow is constrained to zero (${fbmx}_{l, t} = 0$).

 ### Minimum/Maximum capacity of link